Radiation pattern and source size of particles in nanoplasmonic fusion: One Fluid Cell as Source

 \section{One Fluid Cell as Source}

-We now assume a source function, which is reduced to one ignition time moment.
-Thus the integration over the 4-volume of an emission layer is reduced to the 3-volume of a FO hyper surface.
+We now assume a source function, { which is reduced to one cell at the moment of emission. } Thus, the integration over the 4-volume of an emission layer is reduced to the 3-volume of a FO hyper surface.
 For simplicity of this presentation, we assume emission along the time like coordinate, $t$, where we assume a local J\"uttner distribution.
 Thus, we have the source function as

 where $k^\mu \hat\sigma_\mu $ is an invariant scalar, and $\hat\sigma_\mu $ is a unit vector pointing in the axis, $x$-direction, of the nanorod antenna.
 This is the same as the $\vec{E}$ field or polarization direction of the laser beam.
-Furthrmore for the simplicity of presentation we assume J\"uttner distribution instead of Cancelling J\"uttner, and a "temperature" $T$ and velocity $v$.
+Furthermore, for the simplicity of presentation we assume J\"uttner distribution instead of Cancelling J\"uttner, and a "temperature" $T$, and velocity $v$.
 Later these can be replaced by the fitted Cancelling J\"uttner parameters and the energy density of the spread of particle emission distribution.